6 problems to watch out for if you have solar panels

 What’s the solution?

-One ‘solution’ is to buy yourself another battery once your first one stops working, but this is a lot of hassle.
+One ‘solution’ is to buy yourself another battery once your first one stops working, but this is pricey and a lot of hassle.

 Summary